dundee/gdu/README.md

-  -i, --ignore-dirs strings   Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -l, --log-file string       Path to a logfile (default "/dev/null") -c, --no-color              Do not use colorized output -p, --no-progress           Do not show progress
-  -n, --non-interactive       Do not run in interactive mode -d, --show-disks            Show all mounted disks -v, --version               Print version
+  -i, --ignore-dirs strings   Absolute paths to ignore (separated by comma) (default [/proc,/dev,/sys,/run]) -l, --log-file string       Path to a logfile (default "/dev/null") -c, --no-color              Do not use colorized output -p, --no-progress           Do not show progress in non-interactive mode -n, --non-interactive       Do not run in interactive mode -d, --show-disks            Show all mounted disks -v, --version               Print version